leandrojpveloso/Adm_data_project-03-Portal-transparencia/README.md

 * **Raw organization** : It download the data and reorganize the raw in foders for each it module in a way to become easy to manage the raw files.
 * **Data Harmonization**: It cleans the dataset and harmonize names to general use.

+## 2.1: Raw organization

+The raw organization is separated in three codes: "01-Download-porta_transparencia.r", "02-Tender-organization-raw.R", and "03-Deleting-extra-files.R"

+###  01-Download-porta_transparencia.R
+  This code are has two chunks of the code.
+First, it download the monthly compress data file from the [here](https://portaldatransparencia.gov.br/download-de-dados/licitacoes).
+Them, it unzipp all files files donwloaded in a folder.

+###  02-Tender-organization-raw.R
+ Each zip file contains four csv files (tender, lot, participants, and effort).
+Since it is in a bad organization, this script rename the data, rename for a pattern name, and separate each of 4 modules in a specific folder.
+Besides that, it also compress it to gz, which saves a large quantity of space and R is able to read it using data.table package.

+###  03-Deleting-extra-files.R
+ Since all files were already reorganized keeping all the original content, the raw downloaded and unzipped is deleted by this script to save space.

 The code inside this folder, `1-import`, is destinate to read the raw files and harmonize the files.
 It means, adjust names, labels, formats and minor cleannings.
 The main idea is that we have a set of data in dta/rds format that we can easy merge and append to create the data we requires for our astudy.